If you’re preparing for your first visit with a vein specialist, here’s what to expect during your initial appointment.

 At Metro Vein Centers, all of our vein specialists are board-certified, and have undergone extensive training to ensure you get the best treatment for your specific case.
 Look, going to the vein doctor is not exactly fun, but we make it the best, most calming, most worth it experience possible.
 Our thousands of 5-star reviews let us know that we’re doing it all right.

 The First Appointment

-Types of Treatment
+Types of Treatment for Vein Conditions

-Sclerotherapy is an extremely fast procedure, often taking no more than ten minutes, although multiple sessions may be required for it to be completely effective.
-During the treatment, a specialist injects a solution into the problem veins in the leg.
+Sclerotherapy is an extremely fast procedure, often taking no more than 15 minutes—although several sessions may be required for treatment to be completely effective.
+During sclerotherapy treatment, a specialist injects an FDA-approved solution into the problem veins in the leg.
 This causes the veins to shrink and reabsorb into the leg.
-An ultrasound device maps the veins on to a computer screen so that the solution can be monitored as it moves through the leg.
-Some patients may experience very mild levels of discomfort, however, the pain is so minimal that only a small amount of numbing cream needs to be applied.
+For deeper veins, an ultrasound device maps the veins onto a computer screen so that the solution can be monitored as it moves through the leg.
+Some patients may experience very mild levels of discomfort; however, the pain is so minimal that only a small amount of numbing cream needs to be applied.
 Fifteen minutes is all it takes, and treatment is done!
 You will start to see and feel results immediately, with full correction after a few weeks.

 How to Prepare for Your Vein Treatment

-Your Next Steps to Varicose Vein Free Legs
+Your Next Steps to Varicose Vein-Free Legs

 You can call us to set up an appointment, live chat with us, or fill out our consultation form to get started.
 From there, we’ll schedule you for an introductory meeting with one of our trusted vein specialists at a location in your area, and see if you could be a good candidate for vein treatment.

 We look forward to helping you get rid of unsightly, painful veins, and hope to meet you soon!